abrown17nd/hurricane-center-project/README.md

 Note: Part 3 composed with the assistance of ChatGPT System using model 5.0, link provided to prompt run here: [Prompt](https://chatgpt.com/share/6936f083-7f64-8007-98f6-db3692725bce)

+## Part 4 - Final Solution
+### Justification of the choice of classifier

+### Classification accuracy achieved on the training and validation subsets

+### Short commentary related to the observed accuracy and ideas for improvements

+### Instructions how to run example code

+## Part 5 - Final